mit-han-lab/6s965-fall2022/notes/lecture-07-aouyang.md

   - EfficientNet applies compound scaling on depth, width, and resolution to a starting network.
     - **Compound scaling** means that we shouldn't push any of the hyperparameter choices to an extreme, but rather we need a systematic approach to scale different dimensions such that we can expand the total FLOPs of the new model by 2x.
 - **Random search**
-  - In Single-Path-One-Shot, random search can be competitive compared with advancedm ethods such as evolutionary architecture search given a good search space.
+  - In Single-Path-One-Shot, random search can be competitive compared with advanced methods such as evolutionary architecture search given a good search space.
 - **Reinforcement learning**
   - Overview of RL-based NAS
     - image [source](https://arxiv.org/abs/1611.01578)![RL based NAS](./figures/lecture-07/aouyang/rl-based-nas.png)
-  - The challenge is that accuracy is an non-differentiable objective –– how shoud we update the RNN parameters?
+  - The challenge is that accuracy is an non-differentiable objective –– how should we update the RNN parameters?
     - Solution: using is policy gradient method (REINFORCE) to update the parameters of the RNN controller (by turning p into a differentiable parameter
   - RL-based search strategy can be generalized to optimization problems with non-differentiable objectives
     - In ProxylessNAS, the architecture parameters are binarized to 0 and 1 values indicating whether a path should be activated.
 The binarization process is non-differentiable, and it's possible to use RL to approximate the gradient w.r.t the architecture parameters.